solo-io/gloo/docs/content/operations/updating_license/_index.md

 {"level":"warn","ts":"2023-03-23T18:56:48.554Z","logger":"observability","caller":"client/client.go:195","msg":"Your gloo license graphql addon is outdated.
 Please contact support to update your license.","version":"1.14.0-beta10"}
 ```

-Gloo Edge still functions correctly, as both the new and deprecated license formats are accepted.
+Gloo Gateway still functions correctly, as both the new and deprecated license formats are accepted.
 If you want to remove the warning in the logs, you can contact support to get a new license key.